cyb3rmik3/mdo-dailyhealthchecks/draft.md

 ---

 ## 📈 Expected Outcomes
-By following this daily motion, customers will:
+By following this daily motion, you will:
-- Strengthen their **security posture**
+- Strengthen your **security posture**
 - Reduce **attack surface and exposure**
 - Improve **operational efficiency**
 - Enable **proactive threat detection**